Jan Jones (Georgia politician)

 Jan Slaughter Jones (born January 28, 1958) is an American politician in Georgia.
 A Republican, she has been a member of the Georgia House of Representatives since 2003, and was acting Speaker of the House from November 2022 to January 2023 following the death of former Speaker David Ralston.
 Jones serves as Speaker pro tempore of the House, a position she has held continuously since 2010 with the exception of her brief stint as acting Speaker.
 She is the state representative for Georgia's 47th House district, which covers some of the northern Atlanta suburbs, including parts of Milton, Roswell, Alpharetta, Mountain Park, and unincorporated Cherokee County.

+On February 19, 2026, Jones announced she would not seek reelection for another term.

 Early life, education, and family

 Jones was born in Warner Robins, Georgia.
 She is the granddaughter of two Laurens County, Georgia farmers and the daughter of a career soldier.
 She graduated with a B.A. in journalism from the University of Georgia.
 She later received an M.B.A. from Georgia State University.
 She is a former marketing manager for HBO.